Friday, November 9, 2018

 Her brothel's madam dressed her beautifully, and she was delighted to enter the world of the privileged.
 But Musset and his friends squirted her with spritzer water and laughed when she ran out sobbing.

-Cécile became one of the "queens of Paris," courtesans comparable to our movie stars.
+Celeste became one of the "queens of Paris," courtesans comparable to our movie stars.
 Musset wrote a poem to her, presumably in hopes of renewing the acquaintance.
-She did not acknowledge it, a supreme insult, and pretended not see him when they crossed paths.
+She did not acknowledge it and pretended not see him when they crossed paths.

 Demolished by drink and debauchery, he burned out before he was 30.